-Option C - UPGRADE SERVICES - 12% rate peg increase - Asset Management

-Option C would be an average annual 12% rate increase for the next 4 years, commencing 2015/16 (including the rate peg increase of around 3%) to maintain services at their current level and provide further money for renewing the City's infrastructure.
+Option C - UPGRADE SERVICES - 12% rate peg increase - Asset Management commencing 2015/16 (including the rate peg increase of around 3%) to maintain services at their current level and provide further money for renewing the City's infrastructure.
 It would still not be sufficient to undertake all repairs and maintenance needed, but would be enough to renew all assets that are rated as 'Condition 5' and most assets that are in 'Condition 4'.
 Council has undertaken community consultation on the above three options, gauging their willingness to pay, and the majority response (57%) indicated a willingness to pay an increase to either 7% or 12% increase.
 Council has supported the 7% increase under Option B.